KadenPang/A-Night-At-Eric-s-House-The-Math-Class-Incident/README.md

 6. Edit anything you wish!

 ## Known bugs
-Forgot to put Bowser in room manager so it doesn't remember that you answered his question if u leave his room daw is too lazy ez fix the medpack in room 5 completely nukes all the items in the room Quit does not work in browser play.
+- Forgot to put Bowser in room manager so it doesn't remember that the question was answered if room 6 is left
+- The medpack in room 5 completely removes all items in the room if picked up
+- The quit does nothing in itch.io

 ## Support
 Developpers contact information: <br>